procszoo/procszoo/README.md

     cd bin
     # what namsepaces are available?
     ./richard_parker -l
-    # waht C functions are available?
+    # what C functions are available?
     ./richard_parker --available-c-functions
     # get an interactive shell
     ./richard_parker